openbmc/openbmc/poky/documentation/overview-manual/development-environment.rst

 All this work is done locally on the development host before anything is pushed to a "contrib" area and examined at the maintainer's level.

-A somewhat formal method exists by which developers commit changes and push them into the "contrib" area and subsequently request that the maintainer include them into an upstream branch.
+There is a somewhat formal method by which developers commit changes and push them into the "contrib" area and subsequently request that the maintainer include them into an upstream branch.
 This process is called "submitting a patch" or "submitting a change."
 For information on